Go Back

 Graham Cracker Crust

-• In a food processor, add whole the graham crackers and pulse until fine.
+• In a food processor or blender, add whole the graham crackers and pulse until fine.

-• Add the crumbs, sugar, salt, and the melted butter in a bowl and mix together.
+• Add the crumbs, sugar, salt, and melted butter in a bowl and mix.

-• In a buttered, round springform pan (this is super important to use) press the mixture down in an even layer.
-No need to push up on the sides, just one even layer on the bottom of the pan.
+• Press the mixture down to an even layer in a buttered, round springform pan (this is super important to use).
+There is no need to push up on the sides, just one even layer on the bottom of the pan.

 • Wrap the outside and bottom of the pan with tinfoil.